open-policy-agent/opa/docs/content/policy-language.md

 ```

 The `<target>`s must be references to values in the input document (or the input
-document itself) or data document, or references to built-in functions.
+document itself) or data document, or references to functions (built-in or not).

 {{< info >}}
 When applied to the `data` document, the `<target>` must not attempt to